 Despite their iconic status as a paragon of the British countryside, only two of the six species present in the UK - the red and roe deer - are actually native species (see box below).
 Deer have traditionally lived in forests, moors and parkland.
 Recently however they have been seen in more urban environments, particularly in gardens, golf courses, roads and railway lines.
-All deer are herbivores ('plant eaters') and feed on grasses, leaves and similar plant matter.
+All deer are herbivores and feed on grasses, leaves and similar plant matter.

 The male and female of red and sika deer are called stag and hind respectively.
 For all other species the male and female are called buck and doe.
-Similarly, the young of red and sika deer are called calves, the young of fallow and Chinese water deer are called fawns, and the young of muntjac and roe deer are called kids.
+Similarly, baby red and sika deer are called calves, baby fallow, muntjac and Chinese water deer are called fawns, and baby roe deer are called kids.